ultramancode/dify-official-plugins/tools/microsoft_excel_365/README.md

 List all files and folders in OneDrive with optional filtering.

 **Parameters:**
+- site_id (string, optional): Only required when accessing a SharePoint Site drive.
 - folder_path (string, optional): The folder path to list (use 'root' for root folder, 'recent' for recent files, or 'id:FOLDER_ID' for specific folder).
 Default is "root".
 - file_type (select, optional): Filter by file type.
 Options: "all", "excel", "folders".
 Default is "all".
 - max_results (number, optional): Maximum number of items to return (default: 50, max: 200).